By: Emma Fitch, Clare McKenzie, Terri Janke and Adam Shul

 Aboriginal Art: Wiradjuri Art:

-Please note, that the above images are purely shown for demonstrative purposes and are not intended to cause offense.
+Please note, that the above images are purely shown for demonstrative purposes and are not intended to cause offence.

 A reverse Google image search shows how it draws from many examples from the internet.